Lucew/matrix-reordering/README.md

 As the reordering algorithms require some time, we implemented a distributed evaluation over multiple processor cores.
-Run the script [DeployCalculations.py](./DeployCalculations.py) with the following options to reproduce the paper results `python DeployCalculations.py -mt 180 -rs 50` to reproduce the paper results.
+Run the script [DeployCalculations.py](./DeployCalculations.py) with the following options to reproduce the paper results `python DeployCalculations.py -mt 180 -rs 50` to reproduce the paper results (Timeout per reordering 180s and 50 random reorderings of the ground truth).